Chemish21/Movie-Fetch/README.md

 **upcoming** = lists upcoming movies to theatres

 User must provide their own API key
-API key can be gotten here: https://www.themoviedb.org/settings/api
+Hit the link below, then, hit the API link link to start API key can be gotten here: https://developer.themoviedb.org/docs/getting-started